SaaS Compliance

 Localization 5/10

-Zoho's extensive suite offers broad business functionality, but specific payroll compliance features for complex Indian statutory nuances, particularly the 50% Basic pay rule and expedited F&F settlements, require deeper vendor clarification.
-Its general finance and tax capabilities are noted.
+Zoho's extensive suite offers broad business functionality, but specific payroll compliance details, especially concerning the 50% basic pay rule and expedited F&F settlements, require deeper investigation.
+Its integrated approach is a potential strength for unified HR operations.

 Special note for Haryana